Author: Craig Neil

-- Ozone friendly, the mosquito spray repellent contains 50 Percent DEET for maximum protection for adults and children over 12 years of age
+- Jungle Formula Maximum repellent aerosol contains 50% DEET and 1% Geraniol - Maximum protection for adults and children over 12 years of age

-- A suitable insect spray travel companion for areas with a high risk of malaria and other insect transmitted diseases with maximum protection
+- Any destination: Jungle Formula Maximum aerosol is a suitable travel companion that offers maximum protection for areas with a high risk of malaria and other insect-transmitted diseases

-- Jungle Formula is the one of the UK's No.1 selling insect repellent brand providing roll-on, sprays and insect repellent bracelets and bands to help you keep insects at bay while enjoying the outdoors
+- Jungle Formula is the UK's No.1 selling insect repellent brand providing roll-on, sprays, aerosols and insect repellent bands to help you keep insects at bay while enjoying the outdoors

 The Wee Midgie Candle